SViswanathanLab/XIST-Males-Scripts/README.md

 # XIST-Males-Scripts

-Each directory contains scripts used to generate key input tables
+Each directory contains scripts used to generate key input tables.

 Preprocessing: General steps taken for all analyses